gerszcitoo/kesolimpico/README.md

 # kesolimpico

+This project was made for the 2021 Argentina National Programming Olympics, by: Israel Aruquipa, Ulises Dackevsky, Dylan Hoyos and Germán Sánchez.

 This application was generated using the [NodeJS blueprint](https://github.com/jhipster/generator-jhipster-nodejs) of JHipster 7.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.0.1](https://www.jhipster.tech/documentation-archive/v7.0.1).
 For any questions you can refer to the stream lead: [Angelo Manganiello](https://github.com/amanganiello90).

 ## Development